 Just back from a week in Ireland, my first ever visit and the weather was glorious and everyone was upbeat.
-The new government and the upcoming Obama and Queen’s visit seems to have enlivened everyone.

 Just to be contrarian. however, here are ten things I didn’t like.